Sandalorian/alfresco-docker-examples/clustering/README.md

 You will need Docker and Docker-compose setup and functioning beforehand.

 Make sure you have enough free memory to run this.
-We have an extra repository, share and solr service running.
+We have an extra repository, share and solr services running.
 The total amount specified using memlint is around 15GB

 1. Clone this Github repository